-You can also save water by optimizing your irrigation management through scheduling and soil moisture monitoring.
-To properly schedule your irrigation you should utilize an irrigation scheduling calculator tool, such as the avocado-specific one that can be found on www.AvocadoSource. com.
-This recently-updated calculator has many features, such as allowing the user to adjust their system's distribution uniformity (DU) in order to see how much water can be saved by improving the system's DU.
+You also can save water by optimizing your irrigation management through scheduling and soil moisture monitoring.
+To properly schedule your irrigation you should utilize an irrigation scheduling calculator tool, such as the avocado-specific one that can be found on AvocadoSource.com.
+This calculator has many features, such as allowing the user to adjust their system's distribution uniformity (DU) in order to see how much water can be saved by improving the system's DU.

 In addition to knowing how much water to apply to your trees, you need to decide when and how often to apply this water.
 This is where soil moisture monitoring comes into play.
 Soil moisture levels have several phases, from saturated to the permanent wilting point.
 In between these phases is what is known as "plant available water."
 This is the small fraction of water held in a soil that is easily available to the plant.
 Your goal in scheduling irrigation is to maintain plant available water levels with minimal to no periods in the saturated or permanent wilting phases.
 To do this, you need to monitor the soil in your grove since the plant available water content is influenced by the unique soil characteristics of your grove.
-Complete details on how to monitor soil moisture and utilize soil moisture data to manage avocado irrigation can be found in the Fall 2014 issue of From the Grove.
+For details on how to efficiently and effectively irrigate avocados see "Irrigation Management in California Avocado Groves" in the Spring 2019 issue of From the Grove.